 We know hunger is a solvable problem, but every day it impacts children’s ability to learn and grow.
-Nearly 15% of children in New York live in food-insecure homes.
+Nearly 19.1 of children in Indiana live in food-insecure homes.
 That phrase may sound mild, but it means that those households don’t have enough food for every family member to lead a healthy life.
-That’s 1 in 7 kids who may be struggling with hunger in New York this year.

 We have plenty of food in the United States and federal nutrition programs that work together to provide access to meals and groceries for those facing economic hardship; the problem is that not enough kids and families are able to access them.
 There are large gaps in the number of kids and families that qualify for benefits and those that are receiving them.

 In collaboration with our partners, No Kid Hungry works to ensure all children have access to the federal nutrition programs in their communities.

 We work with school districts, providing training, toolkits, and strategic grant funding to launch or enhance existing school meal programs – breakfast, lunch, afterschool, and summer meals.

 We collaborate with community based organizations and support innovative strategies to support afterschool and summer meal programs and connect families to other critical federal nutrition programs like SNAP and WIC.

 Childhood hunger is the product of longtime systemic inequities.
 We prioritize support to marginalized communities, seek out and share successful community based solutions, and work to address the root causes of hunger.

 We engage with elected and government officials to make sure that ending child hunger is prioritized by decision makers at all levels of government.